List of alien races in Marvel Comics: Chronomonitors

 The Chronomonitors are a race of sentient robotic organisms artificially-created by the Time Variance Authority (TVA) using "quantum technology" to fill its lower ranks.
 The moment a new reality appears, a new faceless agent is created to monitor it, along with the necessary equipment (a personal computer-like device, plus a desk and a chair) to do so.

 Chronomonitors in other media

-A race of aliens based on the Chronomonitors called Chronicoms appeared in the Marvel Cinematic Universe (MCU) television series Agents of S.H.I.E.L.D..
-Each of the Chronicoms are sorted by their roles of predictor, hunter, and anthropologist.
-Known Chronicoms include the anthropologists Enoch (portrayed by Joel Stoffer), Noah (portrayed by Joel David Moore) and Isaiah (portrayed by Jan Uddin), hunters Atarah (portrayed by Sherri Saum), Malachi (portrayed by Christopher James Baker), Baal-Gad (portrayed by Christian Ochoa), and Luke (portrayed by Luke Baines), and predictor Sibyl (portrayed by Tamara Taylor).
-Introduced at the end of the fourth season with Enoch bringing the title characters to the future to attempt to help them escape a time loop and prevent the past destruction of Earth in the fifth season.
-Their leading faction was additionally featured as the main antagonists for the seventh season of the series after sporadically featuring throughout the sixth season in a minor role as they seek to make Earth their next planet after their homeworld Chronyca-2 was destroyed by Izel and the Shrike.
+A race of aliens based on the Chronomonitors called Chronicoms appear in Agents of S.H.I.E.L.D..

 Chr'Ylites

 First appearing in Uncanny X-Men, the Chr'Ylites are a technomechanical insectoid race, averaging 1'6" in length, possessing two red eyes, and transparent insectile wings on top of their bodies, making them resemble a cross between a dragonfly and a helicopter.
-They are a telempathic species who make for highly exceptional healers & diplomats.
+They are a telepathic species who make for highly exceptional healers and diplomats.
 They are native to the planet Chr'Yllalisa.
 The Starjammers' medic Sikorsky is a Chr'Ylite.